Hanuma Vihari’s inspiring act of defiance in Sydney: 23 runs, 161 balls, a ton of grit

 Down but not out

 On the final day at SCG, Rishabh Pant had walked out to bat ahead of Vihari and it proved to be something of a masterstroke by India.
 The move was, as we learned later from Ajinkya Rahane, to have a left-hand right-hand combination in the middle.
 Rahane, of course, was the first man to be dismissed on the day and Pant did not have to wait long to come out and play arguably the best international innings of his career yet.
-But once he was dismissed for an exhilarating 97, it seemed India’s best bet was to play for a draw.
+But once he was dismissed after an exhilarating 97, it seemed India’s best bet was to play for a draw.
 And even that, seemed a long shot against a relentless Australian bowling attack.

 Thoughts quickly turned to what India would have to do to *when* Vihari was dismissed, not if.
 He was not coming into this innings on the back of many runs, his place was under pressure.
 So, the question was would Ravindra Jadeja be able to bat?
 Can Cheteshwar Pujara just take India to the close of play?
 And in the immediate moments after there was a buzz seeing Jadeja getting padded up and sitting with his gloves on, Vihari became the latest Indian player to get injured.
 It was his right hamstring.

 Now, pause.
-Let’s rewind how this Test match had panned out for Vihari till that point of time.
+Let’s rewind how this Test match had panned out for Vihari till that point in time.
 His first innings dismissal belongs to the highlight-reel of the series as Josh Hazlewood came up with a sensational piece of fielding, but the need to take a quick single had come under scrutiny.
 Already in need of runs, the pressure increased on Vihari.
 Then, while fielding at short leg, Vihari took blow after blow on his body when Matthew Wade kept sweeping at him.
 Later, on day four, his dropped catch off the second ball of the day became a lightning rod for India’s poor fielding.

 The Kohli-Dravid factor